ethteck/splat/docs/Configuration.md

 Global option for the data string guesser.
 0 disables the guesser completely.

+### create_data_pads

+Tells the disassembler whether to create dummy and unreferenced data symbols after symbols with a non-zero user-declared size.

+### create_rodata_pads

+Tells the disassembler whether to create dummy and unreferenced rodata symbols after symbols with a non-zero user-declared size.

+### create_bss_pads

+Tells the disassembler whether to create dummy and unreferenced bss/sbss symbols after symbols with a non-zero user-declared size.

 ### allow_data_addends

 Global option for allowing data symbols using addends on symbol references.
 It can be overriden per symbol